Last Updated on

 What do Shih Tzu Yorkies look like?

 Shorkies are small dogs with a medium length coat.
 Their legs and bodies are short, and they have floppy ears.
 They have shiny, silky hair and do not shed.
-They come in various colors including black, white, chocolate, tan, red or any combo of these.
+Shorkie can come in various colors including black, white, chocolate, tan, red or any combo of these.

-Your full grown Shih Tzu Yorkie will be 7 to 15lbs, and 6 to 14 inches in height.
+Your full grown Shorkie will be 7 to 15lbs in weight, and 6 to 14 inches in height.

 Due to their small size, Shorkies can easily live in apartments and a yard is not necessary.
 They require little exercise; 20 minutes of activity per day is enough for this breed.

 Shih Tzu Yorkie mixes are sensitive to weather and will need to wear a sweater in cold temperatures.
-They also need to be brushed daily, and it is advised to trim their coat every six weeks.
+They also need to be brushed daily, and trim their coat every six weeks.
 They should be bathed once every two weeks.

 Shorkies are predisposed to oral health issues, such as tooth decay and gum disease, so it is necessary to feed your furry friend dry dog food.
-A high-quality dry kibble that is specific for small dogs is best.
+A high-quality dry kibble that is specific for small dogs like a Shorkie is best.
 Recommended brands are:

 - Iams Naturistic Adult Small Bites